CarlKCarlK/cargo-criterion-means/README.md

 cargo-criterion-means
 ==========

-Command-line program to gather the mean and standard error values from criterion benchmarks.
+Cargo command to gather the mean and standard error values from criterion benchmarks.

 Install